 Ability to Write Code Not Required

 Did you know that you can build a website today without writing one line of code?
-You can, and I’m not even talking about services like SquareSpace and Wix, I’m talking about custom websites built with WordPress and and other CMS’s for example.
+You can, and I’m not even talking about services like SquareSpace and Wix, I’m talking about custom websites built with WordPress and other CMS’s for example.
 We have seen it time after time, people who call themselves “developers” who literally point and click their way through building websites for their clients.
 Now the question is: is this so wrong?
 It depends on whether your contractor can fulfill the criteria of your project by pointing and clicking their way through plugin and commercial theme installs.
 If so, then all is good, if not, then you just hired the wrong person to build your website.

 Developers, Programmers, Engineers, and other Fancy Titles

 Personally, I would not call a point-and-click person a “developer,” I am a “developer” as I know several languages and frameworks and server environments.
-However, with that said, I know computer scientists (I’m talking people who hold Master’s degrees from institutions like Johns Hopkins, MIT and other reputable places) who try their best to hold back their mocking laughter when web people use words like “developer” or “programmer.”
-God forbid I call myself “engineer.”
-For the record, I never do call myself “engineer” but I have seen some comical resumes in my time of self-proclaimed “engineers.”
+However, with that said, I know computer scientists (I’m talking people who hold master’s degrees from institutions like Johns Hopkins, MIT and other reputable places) who try their best to hold back their mocking laughter when web people use words like “developer” or “programmer.”
+God, forbid I call myself “engineer.”
+For the record, I never do call myself “engineer,” but I have seen some comical resumes in my time of self-proclaimed “engineers.”
 Please note: the lack of degree does not stop “developers” and “programmers” from calling themselves “computer engineers,” “software engineers” and the like … remember when I said this is an unregulated industry?

 Full stack, engineer, developer, programmer … it’s all unqualified bullshit.
 Is a senior developer any better than a junior developer?
 Nope.
-I have seen people with 1 year experience run circles around developers with more than 10 years experience.
-It’s kind of like sports, you can play the game but if you don’t have natural talent you will never make the pros.
+I have seen people with 1 year experience run circles around developers with more than 10 years’ experience.
+It’s kind of like sports, you can play the game but if you don’t have natural talent, you will never make the pros.

 Portfolios and Testimonials Don’t Tell You Everything

 Now let’s talk portfolios and recommendations.
-We all have them and they typically look and sound good.
-Of course I’m not going to give you the names of my unhappy clients or show you the projects that didn’t turn out great.
+We all have them, and they typically look and sound good.
+Of course, I’m not going to give you the names of my unhappy clients or show you the projects that didn’t turn out great.
 Also know that a strong portfolio is not necessarily a sign of a good developer.
 When you review someone’s portfolio you are not looking under the hood.
 It’s tough to tell if the site was built well, if the client is happy with the performance, or frustrated with lack of easy administration.
 It’s the old ‘judging a book by its cover’ analogy and something as complex as software should never be judged simply by its design.
 This brings me to my final point of this not-so-brief introduction … design versus development.

 Is a Developer a Designer or is a Designer a Developer?

 I will argue to end of days that design and development are very different skill sets and the likelihood (chance) that one person is good at both is very low.
 Sure, as a developer of websites for over 20 years I will claim to have a sense of good or bad design but that does not mean that I am “designer.”
 This is not to say that people can’t do both.
 I’m just warning you that they will be better at one thing than the other.
 Take this into consideration as you decide who you are going to work with for your next project.
 From large teams with front-end developers, back-end developers, project managers, UX/UI experts, junior/senior designers to studios with developers and designers to one-person shops/freelancers who do everything.
-There is a reason for all of these models and they all turn out very different projects.
+There is a reason for all these models, and they all turn out very different projects.
 This must be a consideration before you make the investment into your next web project.
 Do not assume that designers are developers or developers are designers.